 Since then, the team has grown and our portfolio has evolved and diversified, but we continue to be artist-led and community minded, making sure we share opportunities with new and emerging artists and our raft of enthusiastic, much-valued volunteers.

-Our home is The Vale in Mossley, and you can read all about our exciting, ambitious plans – and how you can support us – over on The Vale’s dedicated website.
+Part of this development is the Northern Carnival Centre Of Excellence at our home, The Vale in Mossley, and you can read all about our exciting, ambitious plans – and how you can support us – over on The Vale’s dedicated website.